 Vasomotor symptoms are those that occur due to the constriction or dilation of blood vessels.

 They include hot flashes, night sweats, heart palpitations, and changes in blood pressure.
 The most likely reason why these symptoms can occur during menopause is that hormonal fluctuations affect the mechanisms that control blood pressure and temperature control.

 According to the North American Menopause Society, up to 75% of females in the United States experience hot flashes around menopause.
 Hot flashes usually occur over a period lasting from 6 months to 2 years, but a person can experience them for up to 10 years.

 In the U.S., menopause usually begins between the ages of 45 and 58 years.
-The average age for menopause is 52 years.
-A person enters menopause 12 months after their last period.
+The average age for menopause is

 Hot flashes and other symptoms can start during perimenopause, while menstruation is still occurring, or they may begin after a person’s periods end.
 Not everyone has these symptoms, and they can vary in severity among individuals.